okteto/okteto/README.md

 Okteto has several advantages versus traditional development:
 - **Fast inner loop development**: build and run with your favorite tools from your development container.
 Native builds are always faster than the *docker build/redeploy* cycle.
-- **Production-like environment**: your development container reuses the same variables, secrets, sidecards, volumes... than your original Kubernetes deployment.
+- **Production-like environment**: your development container reuses the same variables, secrets, sidecars, volumes... than your original Kubernetes deployment.
 Realistic environments eliminate integration issues.
 - **Unlimited resources**: get access to the hardware and network of your cluster from development.

 ## Getting started